DansonV/week7/README.md

 # week7

-Updated the Adventure Game to Fetch an API.
+Updated the Adventure Game to make a network request using Fetch to the monsters API from the class Github.